simutechphotonics/lum_speos_optimization/README.md

 To do
- - Create makefile that recreates the 1D diffraction grating file.
-Don't want to upload fsp here
+ - Create makefile that recreates the 1D diffraction grating file to avoid uploading .fsp file
  - upload lsf files
- - dont include speos and optislang items here.
-Upload to video repo

-Passing strings as a reponse in optislang
-- By default, optislang doesn't allow strings to be passed as a response
-- The workaround is to set the variable first as a valid format, e.g. int, and add it as a response
-- next, update the script to change the variable to a string type
-- Then in optislang, you can click update variables, and as long as the reponse variable is not removed and readded, it can just be updated
-- not clear if this will cause issues.
+ - figure out how to upload speos/opitslang files